jflamy/owlcms4/docs/DigitalOcean.md

 curl -sfL https://github.com/owlcms/owlcms4/releases/download/4.13.0/k3s_setup.yaml | envsubst | kubectl apply -f -
 ```

+## Using SSL

+For additional protection, you should use SSL to protect the host.

+1. In MobaXterm, use the Tools/MobaKeyGen tool to generate a key pair (or PuttyGen if you installed Putty)
+2. Save the private key file (.ppk) in a private area
+3. Copy the public key that is displayed to the clipboard
+4. When creating a Droplet, select the option to use an ssh key.
+Create the key by pasting the public key from the key generation tool.
+If you have previously created a key you can reuse it.

-#### Install Lens
+## Install Lens as Kubernetes Management Tool

+1. Go to Digital Ocean and edit the Networking/Firewall settings
+2. Add a Custom rule that allows port 6443 from your home address (type "my ip" in the search bar of Chrome to get it)
-Create a `.kube` directory in you home directory (%HOMEDIR%%HOMEPATH%)
+3. Create a `.kube` directory in you home directory (%HOMEDIR%%HOMEPATH%)

-Move the file just downloaded there
+4. Using your SSL session in MobaXterm, use the Sftp tab at the left of your session to locate /etc/rancher/k3s
+5. Use the download button at the top of the Sftp tab to copy the file in the .kube directory

-Download and install lens from [Lens | The Kubernetes IDE (k8slens.dev)](https://k8slens.dev/)
+6. Download and install lens from [Lens | The Kubernetes IDE (k8slens.dev)](https://k8slens.dev/)

-Create a cluster definition using the + at the left and select the configuration file.
+7. Create a cluster definition using the + at the left and select the configuration file.